neilkidd/ror_sample_app/README.md

 ## License

 All source code in the [Ruby on Rails Tutorial](https://www.railstutorial.org/) is available jointly under the MIT License and the Beerware License.
-See[LICENSE.md](LICENSE.md) for details.
+See [LICENSE.md](LICENSE.md) for details.

 ## Getting started